phillip-motion/quiver/README.md

 Simply click Paste to fire an SVG from your clipboard, or click Import to select a file.

-See [Preparing your SVGs](#preparing-your-svgs) to make sure your SVG files are in the right format.
+See [Preparing your SVGs](#preparing-your-svgs) to make sure your SVG files have the right settings.

 ### Convert to Rectangle